 Federal Children of Fallen Heroes Scholarship: This scholarship authorizes a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer to be eligible to receive a maximum Federal Pell Grant for the award year for which the determination of eligibility is made.
 To qualify, a student must be Pell-eligible and have a Pell-eligible EFC and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent's or guardian's death.
-In subsequent award years, the student continues to be eligible for the scholarship if the student has a Pell-eligible EFC and continues to be an eligible student.
+In subsequent award years, the student continues to be eligible FC and continues to be an eligible student.